a1ultima/hpcleap_dnds/README.md

 ## Why?

 Combining the two types of information (1. dN/dS analysis, 2. functional domains annotations) could aid in exploring hypotheses concerning ancestral evolutionary selective pressures acting on a protein and it's functional domains.
-One example insight that can be drawn from the combination of information: 1. and 2., is as follows: if we observe that the majority of functional domains annotated onto a protein sequence, overlap well with dN/dS values ~ 0, it is likely that the protein as a whole is in the process of becoming a pseudogene, and so we can conclude that the corresponding functional domains are for some reason no longer essential to that particular species' survival; thus elucidating evolutionary history of the species-in-question's ancestors.
+One example insight that can be drawn from the combination of information: 1. and 2., is as follows: if we observe that the majority of functional domains annotated onto a protein sequence, overlap well with dN/dS values ~ 1, it is likely that the protein as a whole is in the process of becoming a pseudogene, and so we can conclude that the corresponding functional domains are for some reason no longer essential to that particular species' survival; thus elucidating evolutionary history of the species-in-question's ancestors.
+Alternatively, if we measure dN/dS

 ## Example